-1. SAY SOMETHING LIKE: What are some of the ways you could check out a one- or two-year program?
-(Look at websites and/or school brochures, talk to school reps, school counselors, people in the field, and alumni)
+1. SAY SOMETHING LIKE: What are some of the ways you could check out this school or any other one- or two-year program?
+(Look at websites and/or school brochures, talk to school reps, school counselors, people in the field, and alumni).